Interzone (magazine): Awards and recognition

-Interzone has been nominated 25 consecutive times for the Hugo Award for best semiprozine, winning the award in 1995.
-In 2005 the Worldcon committee gave David Pringle a Special Award for his work on the magazine.
-The magazine has also won the British Fantasy Award.
+Interzone won the Hugo Award for best semiprozine in 1995.
+In 2005 the Worldcon committee gave David Pringle a Special Committee Award for his work on the magazine which encouraged "fresh ideas and new voices".
+The magazine has also won the British Fantasy Award, in 2012 and 2022.

 Each year, multiple stories published in Interzone are reprinted in the annual "year's best stories" anthologies, while other stories have been finalists for the Hugo and Nebula Awards.
 In 2010 the magazine became one of only eleven magazines to have a story win a Nebula Award.
 The winning story was the novelette "Sinner, Baker, Fabulist, Priest; Red Mask, Black Mask, Gentleman, Beast" by Eugie Foster.
 In addition, 16 stories originally published in Interzone have won the British Science Fiction Award for short fiction.

-Interzone is the eighth longest-running English language science fiction magazine in history and the longest-running British SF magazine.
+In 2009 Interzone became the longest-running British SF magazine, passing New Worlds's total with its 223rd issue.